 What to Pack

-An long trek through the Himalaya can require plenty of gear to keep you warm, dry, and comfortable throughout the trip.
+A long trek through the Himalaya can require plenty of gear to keep you warm, dry, and comfortable throughout the trip.
 If you've booked the hike with a guide service, be sure to ask them for a packing list before setting out to ensure that you have everything you'll need.
 During the two most popular trekking periods –– October through November and April through May –– the days are typically warm, while the nights can be quite cool.
 That means you'll want to dress in layers, bring a warm sleeping bag, and pack versatile gear that can be used in a variety of environments.

 If you're trekking independently, you'll find a number of Annapurna Circuit gear lists online.
 Use these as guide for knowing what to pack for the trip and what to leave at home.
+Keep in mind however, you'll be carrying your backpack at high altitude, so packing light may be of benefit.

 Do I Need a Permit?